git-divyanshu/UserAuth/README.md

 This is full stack userAuthentication application created using mern stack.
-You can Signup and Login
+You can Signup and Login.
 passwords are hashed using bycrypt.
-Jwt webtokens are also used
+Jwt webtokens are also used.